-“[The client] wanted to move away from the static brochure holders and print posters that few notice, and provide a visual and very agile palette that really gives the consumer something to enjoy,” Brian Krisko, vice president of services, Tierney Brothers, notes in an article published on the AV Network and in Systems Contractor News.
-Commercial Integrator also picked up the story—a testament to the complexity, success, and originality of the installation.
+“[The client] wanted to move away from the static brochure holders and print posters that few notice, and provide a visual and very agile palette that really gives the consumer something to enjoy,” Brian Krisko, vice president of services, Tierney Brothers, notes — a testament to the complexity, success, and originality of the installation.

 The digital signage system provides a dynamic, eye-catching delivery system for news, advertising, and AAA branding, all important elements to create a distinctive look and feel in the lobby.

 The system uses a Tightrope Media Systems server and Carousel Digital Signage Software for content creation and management, along with BrightSign XD230 HD media players.
 Tierney Brothers specified and installed two JBL speakers and amplifiers for full audio effect.